What is Hygge interior design? (and how to try it yourself)

 One founding principle of any Hygge home is to bring some of the outdoors inside.
 Add lots of potted plants to your home, including trailing vines, small trees, or adorable succulents.
 If you don’t have a green thumb, you can always use faux plants as a replacement!

 3. Surround yourself with softness

 Since coziness is the foundation of a Hygge home, it’s important to make sure you have plenty of cushy textures around you.
-Look for ultra-soft throw blankets, pillows and even faux fur rugs for extra plush.
+Look for ultra-soft throw blankets, pillows, and even textured rugs for extra warmth.
 Opt for a sofa with overstuffed arms or a lounge you can ‘sink’ into after a long day.